dupr/duprkit/README.md

 Only 1000~2000 people on this earth have salsa account.
 More than a million people have their Github accounts.
 Hosting this project on github makes access and contributing easy.

+* I think the FHT format is totally rubbish.
+It looks more complex than the traditional `debian/`.

+Don't use it if you don't like it, FHT is not mandatory.
+Please use the traditional `debian/` layout instead, see `templates/template-headonly.durpkg` for an example.
+Simplifying Debian packaging is not a motivation of this project, and I don't comment on personal preference.

+* Where can I submit my `.durpkg` file?

+Submit a PR to https://github.com/dupr/DefaultCollection .
+Or setup your own collection.

 # LICENSE